-- separate and clearly define the roles of Council in undertaking the tender submission from those undertaking the tender preparation and assessment; - ensure that separate chains of management decision-making and reporting for those involved are established; and - ensure that the in-house tender will be treated as if it is an external tender.
+• separate and clearly define the roles of Council in undertaking the tender submission from those undertaking the tender preparation and assessment;

-5.2.8 Conduct of current or potential suppliers and contractors
+- ensure that separate chains of management decision-making and reporting for those involved are established; and - ensure that the in-house tender will be treated as if it is an external tender.

-Council must discontinue all dealings with suppliers or contractors who engage in unethical conduct.
+5.2.8 Conduct of current or potential Suppliers

+Council must discontinue all dealings with Suppliers who engage in unethical conduct.
 Council staff found not to be acting in accordance with this Policy will be subject to applicable disciplinary processes.